 Herlufsholm Clothing

-The shared dress code at Herlufsholm School has deep historical roots—going back as far as the 1800s.
-The principles behind it are more relevant now than ever, as we focus particularly on well-being, learning, and sustainability.
+The shared dress code at Herlufsholm School has deep roots in our history – going all the way back to the 1800s – and the principles behind it are more relevant now than ever, as we place particular emphasis on well-being, learning, and sustainability.

-The common guidelines aim to create a visible expression of community and shared values and, most importantly, provide an equal foundation for the development of individual talents and personalities..
+The purpose of the shared guidelines is to create a visible expression of community and shared values, and above all, to provide an equal foundation for the development of individual talents and personality.

-The attire maintains a classic look in dark or medium blue and dark or medium grey:
+The attire maintains a classic and simple look in dark or medium blue, as well as dark or medium grey, unless otherwise specified.

-All clothing must be well-maintained, clean, and appropriately sized.
-We expect students to take general care of their appearance and to be well-groomed.
-Attire should be properly fitted, and hair should be well-kept and in natural colors.
+All clothing should be well-maintained, clean, and appropriately sized.
+We expect students to take general care in their appearance and to be well-groomed.
+Clothing must be worn properly, and hair should be neat and in natural colors.

 Purchase of school attire: